Sage/streamlinejs/README.md

 You have to restructure your code to deal with the callbacks.
 On this example, this is not too hard, but the it can become tricky, for example if your code has complex `if/else` branching logic, loops, `try/catch/finally` constructs, etc. The callback pattern is somehow imposing a special flow on your code.
 It is as if every asynchronous call is opening a hole into another flow (the callback flow) and you have to push your statements into this new flow.
-It feels a little bit like your statements have leaked through the hole created by the callback.
+It feels a little bit like your statements have leaked through a hole created by the callback.

 This creates two problems: